Pirates vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has put up 41 hits with eight doubles, 11 home runs and 15 walks.
-He has driven in 31 runs with one stolen base.
+- Walker has eight doubles, 11 home runs, 15 walks and 31 RBI (41 total hits).
+He has stolen one base.

 Walker Recent Games